 I do have a handy cake questionnaire that you can print out below where I’ve listed all these questions.

 Just click the graphic below or the link under it and it’ll download automatically.
 You may find you don’t need all those questions, or you might want to add in your own questions, which is totally fine too.

 You can either print this out and hand write on it, or you can type in the answer fields…those fields are editable.

-Well I hope this post was helpful to you and that you get some use out of the sample contract and cake questionnaire!
+I hope this post was helpful to you in figuring out what questions to ask when someone wants to order a cake and that you get some use out of the sample contract and cake questionnaire!

 Happy caking and best of luck to you and your cake business!

 Other posts & resources you might find helpful when starting a cake business: